 Automating cloud migration and modernizing legacy applications

-Chef provided the automation Verisk needed to move an entire existing technology stack to AWS in less than 90 days.
+Chef provided the automation, training, and kickoff services Verisk needed to move an entire existing technology stack to AWS in less than 90 days.

 Helping customers make informed decisions